krishna.com | iskconnews.org | bbt.org

 all flour and products made from grains and beans

-grains and products made from and mixed with these starches – Baking Soda, Baking Powder, certain soft drinks, Custard, certain yogurts, puddings, Cream Cheese, sweets, candies, Tapioca
+grains and products made from and mixed with these starches – baking powder, certain soft drinks, Custard, certain yogurts, puddings, Cream Cheese, sweets, candies, Tapioca

 Oils made from rains - Corn Oil Mustard Oil Sesame Oil etc.